ooici/marine-integrations/mi/instrument/uw/res_probe/trhph/README.txt

 Some development notes:

+2012-05-22:  (
+- (first commit in the marine-integrations repo) removed obsolete files protocol.py and driver.py that reappeared upon merges with coi-services prior to the copy over the mi repo.

 2012-05-10:
 - NOTE: test_instrument_agent_with_trhph.py is incrementally launching new processes as the individual tests are run, so seems like the clean-up